Why is exercise so important in managing lupus, and what exercises could I do with lupus?

-Exercise boosts your mental health, making it easier to cope with life stressors.
-Regular exercise has repeatedly been proven to be an excellent way to fight depression and anxiety without using prescription medications.
-It improves mood and self-esteem, which may waver as a result of a chronic illness and/or medication use.
+Exercise may also boost your mental health, making it easier to cope with life stressors and potentially improving mood and self-esteem.
 Exercising with a buddy can give you the moral support to stick with your exercise routine while making your fitness time double as social time.

 Be sure to discuss your exercise plans with your physician or exercise specialist in order to maximize results and minimize possible harm.
 Activities such as walking, swimming, bicycling, low-impact aerobics, certain types of yoga, Pilates, stretching, water exercise or using an elliptical exercise machine will strengthen your bones and tone your muscles without aggravating inflamed joints.
 At the same time, these activities help to lower the risk for developing osteoporosis.
 It’s also a good idea to vary the exercises, so that different muscle groups all get a regular workout.

 If you are experiencing swollen joints or muscle pain, you should avoid or at least limit activities that may be demanding on joints and muscles, such as jogging, weightlifting, or high-impact aerobics.

 If you find that you tire easily when you exercise, you should pace yourself.
 The most important thing to remember is to not give up exercising, as muscles that are not used will quickly become weak.